Santiago Bueno: Peralada (loans)

 On 24 January 2018, Bueno was loaned to Segunda División B side CF Peralada-Girona B until the end of the season.

-He returned to Peralada-Girona B on 31 August 2018 for a second loan spell.
+He returned to the side on 31 August 2018, for a second loan spell.

 Girona

 On 19 August 2019, Bueno signed a five-year contract with Girona FC in the second division, as a free agent.
 He made his debut for the club on 19 December, starting in a 2–1 away win against Linares Deportivo in that season's Copa del Rey.

 Bueno made his professional debut on 20 July 2020, coming on as a late substitute for Christian Rivera in a 2–0 loss at AD Alcorcón in the Segunda División championship.
+He scored his first professional goal on 10 April 2021, but in a 2–1 loss at Rayo Vallecano, and was a regular starter during the 2021–22 season as the club achieved promotion to La Liga.

+Bueno made his debut in the Spanish top tier on 14 August 2022, starting in a 1–0 away loss to Valencia CF. The following 23 January, he renewed his contract until 2026.

+Wolverhampton Wanderers

+On 30 August 2023, Bueno underwent a medical for a transfer to English club Wolverhampton Wanderers.
+A day later, he officially joined the club for a reported £8.5 million fee, signing a five-year contract.

+Bueno made his Wolves debut in an EFL Cup game away to Ipswich Town on 26 September 2023.

+Bueno made his Premier League debut in a controversial 3–2 defeat away to Fulham on 27 November 2023 that featured three penalties.

+On 27 September 2025, he scored his first goal for the club and first ever Premier League goal in a 1–1 draw with Tottenham.

 International career

 Bueno has represented Uruguay at under-17 and under-20 youth international levels.
 In December 2019, he was called up to the under-23 team for the 2020 CONMEBOL Pre-Olympic Tournament.

-On 21 October 2022, Bueno was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.
+On 21 October 2022, Bueno was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup, but did not make it to the final squad.
+He made his debut with the full side on 24 March 2023, starting in a 1–1 friendly draw against Japan at the Japan National Stadium in Tokyo.